 The activities of the foundation are coordinated and carried out by the Core team, which consists of 12 people, including the board.
 The Core team acts as an extended Board.
 They define the strategy and operational plans, set and manage standards for fundraising and research (contracts and contract management), drive communications and PR within and beyond the OI community, manage the financials and compliance, manage projects, develop relationships with funding institutions, support volunteers and manage the annual research proposal rounds.

 The Core team consists of highly skilled and motivated professionals from the following sectors: IT, Finance, Fundraising, Communications & PR and Learning/Capability Building.
 They all have significant experience working internationally and across different cultures.
-The Core team comprises nationals of Cyprus, Estonia, Germany, Ireland, Poland, The Netherlands, UK and USA.
-They meet face-to-face on a monthly basis to discuss all matters concerning the foundation.
+The Core team comprises nationals of Cyprus, Estonia, Germany, Austria/Romania and The Netherlands.
+They meet virtually on a monthly basis to discuss all matters concerning the foundation.
 The Core team also has formed various subcommittees to put the plan into actions, measure effectiveness and capture learnings continuously.

 Finance: Dirk-Jan Stegink, Robert Brabander